Shailesh7607/Web-Application-For-Project-2/README.md

 # Web-Application-For-Project-2
-Creating an online food orderning system for a neplease restaurant by Group 1
+Creating an online food orderning system for a neplease restaurant.